MODERN SLAVERY Statement

 Supply chain:

-Our value chain employ’s businesses, and connects with societies, people and environments beyond the shores of our homeland New Zealand.
-We are aware that as a result of this that we have an impact across these areas that extends beyond our own direct control.
+Our value chain employs businesses, and connects with societies, people and environments beyond the shores of our homeland Aotearoa New Zealand.
+We are aware that, as a result of this, we have an impact across these areas that extends beyond our own direct control.

 Adopting a consumer-led ethos, we strive to deliver the highest level of standards in the production, transport, marketing and sales of our products.

-1. Temporary or contracted labour in our vineyards and wineries.
+• Temporary or contracted labour in our vineyards and wineries. and our grower-owned vineyards.

-The Indevin Group recognises there is always opportunity for it to improve its systems and processes as well as controls that assist with ensuring supplier compliance with its policy and expectations.
+The Indevin Group treats these risks seriously and recognises there is always opportunity for it to improve its systems and processes as well as controls that assist with ensuring supplier compliance with its policy and expectations.
 Additionally, the Indevin Group seeks to further improve its understanding of modern slavery and forced and child labour and how it manifests in the Indevin Group’s supply chain as well as more targeted engagement with suppliers from high-risk sectors.

 Steps taken to assess and manage the MSFCL risk:

-Temporary or contracted labour in our vineyards and wineries
+Temporary or contracted labour in our vineyards and wineries, and our grower vineyards

 The Risk: Vineyards and wineries make up the core of Indevin Group’s operations and both have significant labour requirements.
-Some vineyard operations such as pruning are carried out using workers recruited through the Recognised Seasonal Employer (RSE) Scheme often via specialist RSE providers.
-During harvest, the wineries require additional labour which it sources from the local market as well as workers using the Accredited Employer Work Visa (AEWV) scheme and are recruited directly.
+Some vineyard operations such as pruning are carried out using workers recruited through the Recognised Seasonal Employer (RSE) Scheme often via specialist RSE labour providers.
+During harvest, our wineries require additional labour which is sourced from the local market as well as workers using the Accredited Employer Work Visa (AEWV) scheme and are recruited directly.

-Managing the Risk: Accordingly, the Indevin Group partnered with NZ Ethical Employers Inc to ensure best practical ethical employment standards so that people thrive at work, with a focus on improving the experience of RSE workers and further requires its labour contracting companies, vineyard owners and grape growers to be a member of the NZ Ethical Employers Inc or similar association with comparable safeguards/processes.
+Managing the Risk: Accordingly, the Indevin Group partnered with NZ Ethical Employers Inc to ensure best practice ethical employment standards so that people thrive at work, with a focus on improving the experience of RSE workers.
+Indevin Group further requires labour contracting companies directly engaged for work at its owned and leased vineyards, and indirectly engaged by its grape growers to be a member of the NZ Ethical Employers Inc or similar association/certification with comparable safeguards/processes.
+Indevin Group expects its growers to demonstrate the highest standards of employment practices and to operate in an ethical manner at all times.

-National and International supply and logistics of dry goods and raw materials
+National and International supply and logistics of dry goods and raw materials, bulk unpackaged and finished goods

 The Risk: Packaging and Distribution of the Indevin Group’s supply chain involves suppliers of dry goods and raw materials to allow the Indevin Group, or third parties, to grow grapes, make wine and bottle and package the wine.
 Suppliers may import or manufacture dry goods and raw materials from countries that have low standards of employment and human rights.